shivrya/student-repo-webdev/hw4/code-review.md

-UI and code changes for 2nd and 3rd issues are as follows :
+UI and complete code changes for 1st and 2nd issues are as follows :

 Initial Code UI :